This CRE brings together leading population health researchers to investigate the health effects of mobile phones and magnetic resonance imaging.

 News & Events

-Dr Geza Benke was interviewed by ABC's Media Watch in response to the "Wi-Fried" episode which aired on 16th February on ABC's Catalyst program.
+Dr Geza Benke was interviewed by ABC's Media Watch to comment on the "Wi-Fried" episode which aired on 16th February on ABC's Catalyst program which reopened the debate on whether wifi-enabled devices could be harmful to our health.
 Click here to view the full article.

 Dr Mary Redmayne has successfully completed her postdoctoral fellowship with the CRE at Monash University and will be returning to New Zealand at the end of January in 2016.
 During her time here, Mary presented at several conferences and co-authored six papers which were accepted for publication.
 An afternoon tea was held at the Alfred Centre on 21st January to farewell Mary.
 On behalf of the CRE members, we thank Mary for the time spent with us and wish her the best of luck for the future.